jiyeonsongg/simpl-medical-dashboard/README.md

 Sign "Data Use Agreement" and then have access to data.
 MIMIC-III Local Database Setup
-We created the MIMIC-III Local Database following the instructions provided by MIT-LCP (Laboratory of Computer Physiology) found here.
+We created the MIMIC-III Local Database following the instructions provided by MIT-LCP (Laboratory of Computer Physiology) found here. lin
 Data Prep and Processing
 Place raw MIMIC data for MIMIC-III dataset into the raw_data folder.
 Run selected_datasets.sql to process data and keep processed data in the processed_data folder.

 ### dashboard_website
 Consists of HTML files for each page in the dashboard, and data for display.

-Link to the Medical Dashboard:
+Link to the Medical Dashboard: https://oakkaraung.github.io/website_dsc180/

 ### machine_learning
 consists of the machine learning models used to predict subgroup and predict sepsis risk